Skip to content

 How do I use NDIS funding for occupational therapy in Newington?

-If your child has an NDIS plan, you can use allocated therapy funding to access OT services.
-First, ensure your plan includes occupational therapy support.
-Then, find a registered NDIS provider in Newington or nearby areas.
-You'll need to book appointments and provide your NDIS details.
-Some therapists bulk-bill directly to the NDIS.
-Contact your local NDIS office or plan manager if you need guidance on using your funding.
+If your child has an NDIS plan, you can use allocated funds for OT services.
+First, confirm your plan includes therapy funding.
+Then, find an NDIS-registered OT provider in Newington and check they accept your plan type.
+Contact your Local Area Coordinator or NDIS planner if you need help understanding your funding or finding registered providers in your area.

 What services do paediatric occupational therapists in Newington typically offer?